erenbakir61/qr-menu/README.md

  ## Features To Be Added

  - Login panel will be added
- - Member management panel will be added
+ - Member management system will be added